Bealby/Milestone-Project-2/README.md

 Fairfield's life will be essentual to draw and retain users interest, to achieve the desire to learn more.

-The interactive map will highlight key locations in Jack Fairfield's journey through the Second World War.
-A brief but informative summary for each of these locations will be provided along with a photo relevent to the location.
+The interactive map will highlight most frequented locations in Jack Fairfield's journey through the Second World War.
+A passage from his journal will be included along wiht a relevant phtos.

 ### STRUCTURE